mateusz-ratkowski/one-machine-bulletin-board/README.md

 ## Project Description

-The aim of this project is to demonstrate basic functionalities of a social networking service, such as creating and displaying posts (tweets), all implemented on a single machine.
+The aim of this project is to demonstrate basic functionalities of a social networking service, such as creating and displaying posts, all implemented on a single machine.

 ## Requirements